Clipping Mask in InDesign | Easy Guide for Learners

 Step 2 – Transform Tool

-Central Circle On The Image
+Central Circle on the Image

 You can select the central circle on the image and move it accordingly to reposition the images within the frame.
 The Transform Tool can also trim or clip the image edges if necessary.